 - Improving the operational environment of family offices: Regular reviewing of applicable regulations and policies to ensure that it remains relevant to family offices.

-Singapore also introduced the Viable Capital Company Structure in 2020, a vital legislation to enhance investment funds and extended it to single familyoOffices.
-According to the legislation, a licensed Single Family Office that offers fund management services, or a single family office that is exempt from licensing, is considered to be contributing to Singapore’s fund tax incentives, under the Singapore Income Tax Act (Cap 134).
-A Single Family Office that provides wealth services to one family is exempt from regulation and if they have a single local director– can be established with minimal requirements.
-Since single family offices do not manage third-party money, they are not required to register with the Monetary Authority of Singapore (MSA).
+Singapore also introduced the Viable Capital Company Structure in 2020, a vital legislation to enhance investment funds and extend it to single-family offices.
+A licensed or exempt Single Family Office is considered to be contributing to Singapore’s fund tax incentives under the Income Tax Act (Cap 134).
+Since they don’t manage third-party money, they’re not required to register with MAS.

 Prospering life quality